Skip to main content

 Assessment Rationale And Relationship

 In order to gain the knowledge and skills necessary to be able to complete clinical academic writing, students will complete three summative assessments.
-The first is an abstract for a paper to be submitted to a peer reviewed clinical academic journal; second an original research proposal for a grant application; third a recorded presentation (5-10 minutes) with PowerPoint (10 slides)on their own research idea.
+The first is an abstract for a paper to be submitted to a peer reviewed academic journal, the second an original research proposal for a grant application, and the third a written poster on their own research idea.
 In addition students will be formatively assessed on writing a standard operating procedure.

 Reading Lists